 Whether you use boneless skinless chicken breast halves, chicken tenders or even boneless skinless chicken thighs, you'll have a winner, winner chicken dinner.

-It may seem time-consuming, but this is usually the perfect amount of time to do some prep work for this easy chicken casserole, whether you need to melt a few tablespoons of butter, chop a few wedges of onion, mix soup or prep the remaining ingredients.
+Pro Tip: It may seem time-consuming to prep the charcoal, but this is usually the perfect amount of time to do some prep work for this easy chicken casserole, whether you need to melt a few tablespoons of butter, chop a few wedges of onion, mix soup or prep the remaining ingredients.

 What to Serve with Dutch Oven Chicken